cchauve/CompMath-Day-2023/README.md

 - Notebooks:   <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004385">Ten Simple Rules for a Computational Biologist’s Laboratory Notebook</a>
 - Git:   <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668">A Quick Introduction to Version Control with Git and GitHub</a>,  <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004947">Ten Simple Rules for Taking Advantage of Git and GitHub</a>

+## Project overview

-It is based on the github repo of a research project in progress (with PhD student Aniket Mane) on the comparison of bioinformatics tools for the problem of plasmids binning, applied to a data set of genomes from the pathogens *E. faecalis* and *E. faecium*.
+This repo is based on the github repo of a research project in progress (with PhD student Aniket Mane) on the comparison of bioinformatics tools for the problem of plasmids binning, applied to a data set of genomes from the pathogens *E. faecalis* and *E. faecium*.